jasper-zanjani/tasks/README.md

 The long and the short of it is that annotating dialog acts has a substantial theoretical underpinning backed by decades of scholarly work, but despite this effort the work of identifying functional acts in spoken language remains only loosely standardized.
 Identifying dialog acts is "opt-in", in today's words.

 ## Applying language principles to computer programming
+The focus on syntax that is universal to all coding tutorials available online is a symptom of the "form-based" way of thinking.
+The administrators of these online courses envision their mission as giving the learner the basic building blocks which ostensibly form the ingredients from which the recipes of the professionals (equivalent to native speakers) must ultimately derive.

+This is analogous to the approach of the traditional, form-based foreign language instructor who focuses on the grammatical constructions into which all of a speaker's utterances may be decomposed.
+There are comparatively few courses that adopt a task-based approach, with the notable exception of those that focus on projects and market themselves toward intermediate or advanced learners.

 Two main "layers" for programming tutorials

 1. Structural concepts: objects, prototypes, methods, flow control, callback functions, etc